timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 GROUP BY day, symbol;
 ```

-Notice that the `SELECT` statement is the same query you wrote earlier.
+Notice that the `SELECT` statement is the same query you wrote earlier without the `ORDER BY` clause.
 By default, this code both creates the aggregate *and* materializes the aggregated data.
 That means the view is created *and* populated with the aggregate calculations from
 your existing hypertable data.